MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 - A virtual machine that meets the [Minimum System Requirements for Windows IoT Enterprise](../Hardware/System_Requirements.md).

     > [!IMPORTANT]
     > This series of quickstarts focuses on using Hyper-V with Windows 11.
 First, confirm that you can [install Hyper-V](/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on your **technician PC**.
-If Hyper-V is not suitable for your setup, consider using alternative virtualization technologies.
+If Hyper-V isn't suitable for your setup, consider using alternative virtualization technologies.

 ### A virtual machine booting to Windows IoT Enterprise ISO